wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/474-letter-brimelow-to-charteris.md

 We have been trying to identify other issues concerning Australia in which the possibility of conflicting advice could arise.
 We can see areas where by virtue of the Statute of Westminster there is the possibility of conflict between the United Kingdom, the Commonwealth and the States Governments but we see little likelihood that this would involve conflicting advice to the Crown.
 Another. matter in which the Crown could possibly become involved concerns the appointment of Governors.
 As you know, the Foreign and Commonwealth Secretary recommends names to Her Majesty on the advice of the State Government.
 In view of the nominal commitment in the ALP’s platform to abolish the office of State Governor, the present Australian Government might involve themselves in this area, for example, by objecting to a nominee or by seeking to appoint an Administrator instead of a Governor.
 In these circumstances, the Crown could face conflicting advice from United Kingdom and Australian Ministers.
 However, this contingency would seem fairly remote because three new Governors have been appointed during the past year, and the Commonwealth Government has not sought to intervene.

-Some of these issues were also examined in the brief prepared for Mr Whitlam’s visit in April 1973, of which I enclose a copy.2 (Not all of this brief was discussed let alone agreed, with Mr Whitlam.)
+Some of these issues were also examined in the brief prepared for Mr Whitlam’s visit in April 1973, of which I enclose a copy.[2](#f2) (Not all of this brief was discussed let alone agreed, with Mr Whitlam.)
 However, before we could be certain that all possible areas had been covered we should need to obtain further legal advice.
 It would also be difficult to be categorical on these matters without knowing how far the Commonwealth Government and the States are prepared to carry the dispute between them on such constitutional issues.

 You asked whether there was anything you could usefully say to Mr Whitlam.
 Since the dispute between the Commonwealth and the States is still active, we for our part would not wish to recommend that you should raise them.
 But it could well be of course that Mr Whitlam will tell you of the position which Australian Ministers take.

 1 See Document 469.

 2 Not published.

+[UKNA: FCO 24/1929]